 It is possible to get COVID-19 more than once.
 So even if you previously had COVID-19, you should get vaccinated.
 Also, the vaccine may boost the protection your body has already built up.

-There is no evidence that having had COVID-19 will cause a person to have bad reaction to the vaccine.
+There is no evidence that having had COVID-19 will cause a person to have a bad reaction to the vaccines.